Ensuring Medical AI Safety: Interpretability-Driven Detection and Mitigation of Spurious Model Behavior and Associated Data: Concept Validation: Detecting Spurious Behavior

 \section{Concept Validation: Detecting Spurious Behavior}

 Given the large number of model parameters, detecting biased model representations can be like searching for a needle in a haystack, especially without prior knowledge of spurious correlations.
-To address this challenge, a common strategy is to identify outlier model behavior using a reference dataset.
+To address this challenge, this section reviews and categorizes interpretability-driven approaches for detecting biased model behavior.
+A common strategy is to identify outlier model behavior using a reference dataset.
 Automated detection approaches typically focus on either analyzing post-hoc explanations for a set of reference images to find anomalous model behavior~\citep{lapuschkin2019unmasking,dreyer2024understanding} or identifying outlier representations within the model itself~\citep{bykov2023dora,neuhaus2023spurious}.
 For concept validation (step \mbox{(\circlednumblue{1})} in Fig.~\ref{fig:title_figure}), we distinguish between the \emph{data perspective} in Sec.~\ref{sec:detection:samples}, which focuses on detecting samples exhibiting outlier behavior, and the \emph{model perspective} in Sec.~\ref{sec:detection:concepts}, which aims to identify outlier concept representations within the model.
 However, it is to note that outlier model reasoning is not necessarily caused by spurious correlations, but can be (clinically) valid model behavior that is rarely used.
-Thus, detecting spurious correlations often requires manual inspection by human experts to determine whether outlier behavior is valid or caused by spurious correlations.
+Thus, detecting spurious correlations often requires manual inspection by domain experts to determine whether outlier behavior is valid or caused by spurious correlations.